The geometry of permutation modules: Introduction to Part II

-yield the standard conjugation isomorphism, the standard restriction functor, and the less standard \emph{modular $N$-fixed-points functor}~$\Psi^N$ introduced in Part~I. The latter is a type of Brauer quotient that makes sense on the homotopy category of permutation modules.
-Such functors $\Psi^N$ do not exist on derived or stable categories and they distinguish our results and their proofs from the classical theory.
-It is an open question whether they will also play a role in the generality of~\cite{barthel-et-al:Quillen-stratification}.
+yield the \emph{modular $N$-fixed-points functor}~$\Psi^N$ introduced in Part~I, and the standard restriction functor and conjugation isomorphism.
+As we saw, the $\Psi^N$ are a type of Brauer quotient that make sense on the homotopy category of permutation modules but do not exist on derived or stable categories.
+They distinguish our results and their proofs from the classical theory.